Paraty is a place unlike any other in Brazil.

 Part of Trindade belongs to the Serra da Bocaina National Park.
 It’s a picturesque and peaceful place to visit, with a charming small town and plenty of dense jungle and swimming holes to explore.

-Check out the stunning waterfalls in the area, like this one, the famous Pedra que Engole (Rock That Swallows), that seems to suck people in and spit them out on the other side.
+Check out the stunning waterfalls in the area, like the famous Pedra que Engole (Rock That Swallows), that seems to suck people in and spit them out on the other side.
 Other popular waterfalls include Tarzan, Tobogã, Poços do Penha and Poço das Andorinhas.
 You can take a jeep tour to the waterfalls or rent a bike and cycle there.

 Trinidade is only a 30-minute drive from Paraty by car.
 Buses leave from the Paraty bus terminal on the hour, every hour.
 The trip takes about 45 minutes and is cheap.